Zhuan-pitt/mywebpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Topological phase of matter
+  - Statistical learning
+  - Scientific Computing
   - Tensor network algorithm
-  - Quantum error correction
+  - Machine Learning
-  - Quantum information
+  - Quantum Computing
-  - Josephson parametric amplifier
-  - Random matrix theory

 # Education to show in About widget
 education: